alex-lt-kong/the-nitty-gritty/c-cpp/c/03_trap-representation/README.md

         > all other combinations of padding bits are alternative object
         > representations of the value specified by the value bits..

-* One more interesting question about this padding bit/trap representation is: for our wasteful but perfectly standard-conforming `my unsigned short`, what would be the expected result of `sizeof`?:
+* One more interesting question about padding bits/trap representation is: for our wasteful but perfectly standard-conforming `my unsigned short`, what would be the expected result of `sizeof`?:
     ```C
     my unsigned short a = 1234;
-    printf("%u", sizeof a); // should it print 2 or 3?
+    printf("%u", sizeof a); // should it print 2 or 3 or something else?
     ```
     * Level I answer: it has to be 3.
 If the wording of C11 is not clear enough, we may think of it this way: for all sorts of offset-based operations,